Mkhlf/cse15l-lab-reports/lab-report-4-week-8.md

         at MarkdownParseTest.testSnippet3(MarkdownParseTest.java:79)
 ```

-Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
-If yes, describe the code change.
-If not, describe why it would be a more involved change.
+Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 ?

 My implementaion checks every line by itself.
 Moreover, the position of ```"\n"``` can change the way markdown decides if the link is valid or not.
 Therfore, I think fixing the issue for a having a link in multiple lines would be quite a long fix.